wp-slimstat/wp-slimstat/readme.txt

 * `onclick="if(typeof ss_track == 'function') ss_track(event, 5, 'clicked on first link');"`
 * `onkeypress="if(typeof ss_track == 'function') ss_track(event, 20);"`
 * To make your life easier, a *Google Plus One* callback function is included as well: `<g:plusone callback="slimstat_plusone"></g:plusone>`.
-They will be identified by the note 'google-plus-on/off'.
+Clicks on your Google+ button will be identified by the note 'google-plus-on/off'.
 Pleae refer to the [official documentation](https://developers.google.com/+/plugins/+1button/) for more information.

 = How do I use all those filters in the dropdown menu? = Here's a brief description of their meaning.
 Please remember that you can access the same information directly from within the admin, by 'pulling' the Help tab that should appear in the top right hand corner.